Here are some questions that are often asked and we have tried to answer them here.

 Is there much homework?

-The courses are of a high standard – the Reflexology and Massage courses for example are level 3 (‘A’ level standard).
+The courses are of a high standard – the Reflexology and Aromatherapy courses for example are level 3 (‘A’ level standard).
 The Sports Massage is level 4.
 For each attendance in the classroom at least as much time will need to be spent at home doing theory and practical work.
 There’s a lot to learn, but it is SO interesting, and very moreish….

 I have seen courses for Reflexology and Sports that last for 5, 6, 7 days and yours are 9 months long – but I get the same qualification at the end – how does that work?